shantonav/Shantonav/README.md

 # Experiences

+Principal Architect at Ximedes: from July 2021

+Architecting and solution of intuitive merchant on-boarding solution.

+- Decoupled architecture
+- kotlin + Spring boot
+- Angular (MFE)
+- Camunda BPM
+- Docker

-Lead engineer at BillingHouse , Den Haag : from July 2019
+Lead engineer at BillingHouse , Den Haag : from July 2019  to June 2021

 We build billing systems based on open source Jbilling (grails based app) platform and provide the solution as SaaS for any domain: EV charging , utility, logistics  tc.
 We build Java Apps ( micro-services) with Postgresql and RabbitMQ which are packaged in shippable